 You can link a driver profile to a key (or keys) to allow Model 3 to automatically select the correct driver profile when the linked key is detected as you approach the vehicle and open the driver's door.
-To link a driver profile to a key, first ensure you are using your desired driver profile.
-Navigate to Controls > Locks and touch the + icon.
-You can add an authenticated phone, key card, or key fob by following the onscreen instructions.
-When finished pairing, touch the driver icon to link the key to the desired driver profile.
+To link a driver profile to a key, first ensure you are using your desired driver profile, then touch Controls > Locks > Keys.
+You can toggle the driver icon to link or delete a key to the desired driver profile.
 The name of the driver profile appears under the key to show that it is linked.

-NOTE: Model 3 can support up to 19 linked keys including authenticated phones, key cards, and up to four key fobs.
-However, Model 3 only supports up to 10 driver profiles.
+NOTE: Model 3 supports up to 10 driver profiles.
 You can link multiple keys to a driver profile, but you cannot link multiple driver profiles to a single key.